-This Googly Eyes Game is a silly, fun, party-style game for the famil y7nhn hy to enjoy together.
-The game is played by putting on the glasses, which make it difficult to see well.
+This Googly Eyes Game is a silly, fun, party-style game for the family to enjoy together.
+This family fun board game is played by putting on the glasses, which make it difficult to see well.
 Players then have to draw a picture without being able to see clearly, and other players must guess what the drawing is showing.
 There is also a game board component to this game.

-- The game is great for ages seven and up.
+- This family fun board game is great for ages seven and up.

 - This game is easy to play and doesn’t take long to learn or to complete.

 - The glasses may fall apart sooner than the rest of the game pieces.